rbowsley/lamplighthelp/source/27-2-2_Media_Module-_Adding_Media_to_Work_Records.markdown

 You can also add media to records when viewing them.

 - Find the record that you would like to add media to in the {{activity}} table.
 This can be in the {{person}} or {{org}}'s profile, or in {{activity}}->view->{{work}}.
-- Scroll across the row to find the column called 'Files', and click on it.
-(If you can't see it initially, right-click on the header row of the table to se available columns, and tick next to 'files'.
-This will add it to the your table.)
+- Scroll across the row to find the column called 'Files' and click on it.
+(If you can't see it initially, right-click on the header row of the table to see available columns and tick 'files'.
+This will add it to your table.)
 - This will bring up a box giving details of the files already attached to the record, and the option to attach more.
 - Click on the 'Browse' button to find the file that you want, then 'save'.